Skip to content

 You can specify an expression that is matched against each tag returned from the registry.
 On a positive match, the tag will be included in the list of tags that will be considered to update the image to.
 If the expression does not match the tag, the tag will not be included in the list.
 This allows you to only consider tags that you are generally interested in.

-You can define a tag filter by using the following annotation:
+You can define a tag filter by using the following:

 The following match functions are currently available: